charlenopires/PracticingErlang/README.md

 # Practicing Erlang
-Programming Practice for Learning the Erlang Language
+Programming practice to learn the Erlang language